The Hard Numbers on Polished Concrete Floor Costs

 Is Polished Concrete Cheaper Than Laminate?

-Price-wise, the cost to install laminate flooring is more comparable to polishing concrete.
+Pricewise, the cost to install laminate flooring is comparable to polishing concrete, with most homeowners spending between $3 and $8 (CAD 4 and CAD 10) per square foot.
 However, to eliminate the chance of an uneven floor in the future, many contractors choose to replace the subflooring before laying the laminate.
-As you tend to pay per day for someone to remove the subfloor, the costs soon mount up.
+As you tend to pay per day for someone to remove the subfloor, the costs soon mount up, with most people paying an additional $3 to $12 (CAD 4 to CAD 16) per square foot.

 Polishing existing concrete floors costs about the same as installing a tile floor.
-If you lay them yourself, tiles are an economical flooring option at less than $5 per square foot for materials — depending on the tiles you choose.
-However, because it can be a tricky process, most people choose to hire a contractor to lay them, which increases the cost significantly.
+If you lay them yourself, tiles are an economical flooring option at between $2 and $6 (CAD 2.50 and CAD 8) per square foot for materials — depending on the tiles you choose.
+However, because it can be a tricky process, most people choose to hire a contractor to lay them, which increases the cost significantly to between $7 and $14 (CAD 9 and CAD 18) per square foot.

 If you need newly poured concrete floors, tiles could be the cheaper option, especially if you lay them yourself.
 But if your subfloor is already concrete, getting it ground and polished will be the quicker and more economical choice.